Masmiseim36/nxpSDK/middleware/eiq/mpp/README.md

 - Connection of elements to each other
 - Reception of callbacks based on specific events
 - Updation of specific elements (not all elements can be updated)
+- Stop of the pipeline (includes stop of the hardware peripherals).

 Application does not control:
 - Memory management